cfpb/design-manual/page-components/third-width-link-blob.md

 ## Use case
 <div class="content-67 content-first">
 ##### When to use
-- Default option for providing succinct descriptions and navigation path to child pages from a parent page.
+- Default option for providing succinct descriptions and a navigation path to child pages from a parent page.
 - Ideally, when a group of these components can be featured together in multiples of three (3, 6, 9, etc.).

 ##### When other options are better
-- When the number of components would be better featured in multiples of 2.
-Suggest using the half-width link blob.
+- When the number of components would be better featured in multiples of 2 (Suggest using the half-width link blob)
-- When headings are too long for the narrower width (break to 3 lines or more).
+- When headings are too long for the narrower width, for example, when they break to 3 lines or more.
-- When content requires imagery.
-Suggest using the 50/50 image and text or 25/75 image and text component instead.
+- When content requires imagery (Suggest using the 50/50 image and text or 25/75 image and text component instead)
 - When there are multiple paragraphs of copy
 - When we are not implying a parent/child relationship between the current page and the linked page
+- When the page includes a sidebar

 </div>